inko-lang/website/source/manual/virtual-machine/memory-management.html.md

 ## Allocator

-The allocator allocates memory in 32 KB blocks of aligned memory.
-This means that allocating an object for the first time will result in a 32 KB block being assigned to the process performing the allocation.
+The allocator allocates memory in 8 KB blocks of aligned memory.
+This means that allocating an object for the first time will result in a 8 KB block being assigned to the process performing the allocation.
 Objects are allocated into these blocks using bump allocation.

 ## Garbage collector

 The garbage collector is a parallel, generational garbage collector.
-Multiple processes can be collected in parallel, and for every process its call stack is processed in parallel as well.
+Multiple processes can be collected in parallel, and objects are traced in parallel using a pool of OS threads.

 A process can not run while it is being garbage collected, but _only_ the process to garbage collect will be suspended, while all others can continue to run as normal.

-There are two types of garbage collectors in Inko:

-1. A process-local garbage collector.
-1. A mailbox garbage collector.

-The process-local garbage collector will perform garbage collection for the heap of a process, while the mailbox collector will _only_ garbage collect a process' mailbox.
-Both are garbage collected independently, but they can not be garbage collected at the same time for the same process.

 The source code for the Immix implementation and allocator can be found in [vm/src/immix][src-immix].
 The various garbage collectors are located in